Sunday, May 21, 2023

 However, now that all the praise is out of the way, let's get into some of Hugtto's iffier bits, because it has several of them.
 Something I was spoiled on was the fact that this series had several age gap relationships and that's... partially true.
 A lot of it is because of all the time travel fuckery, like Harry having eyes for Hugtan's future self and George creeping on the Hana from this timeline since he was in some sort of relationship with her in the Bad Future (gross but at least he's the villain).
 It's definitely weird if you think about it too hard, but having seen shit like Dark, it could always be so much worse.
 There's also Homare's crush on Harry which seems to get the most flack but thankfully, like in Happiness Charge, it stays a crush.
 I'm usually fine with this because kids having crushes on adults is a perfect normal thing, as long as said adult doesn't reciprocate it.
 This season still comes incredibly close to crossing the line so many times and I wish it didn't, but it's mostly stuff I can look past.
 There is one bit I can't forgive, however, and that's Emiru and Ruru's ending.
 Ruru has to leave to her own future, which is perfectly understandable, but then a few years later, she gets rebuilt as a kid.
 So not only was her friendship with Emiru pretty irreparably broken, but it makes that episode where they used their difference in species as a metaphor for homosexuality really awkward in hindsight now that they're like 10 years apart in age (just want to clarify, I'm not saying I'm disappointed a ship wasn't confirmed, I'd never do that.
 Frankly, I was always a bit unsure about Emiru and Ruru considering their nebulous ages, but the signs, parallels, metaphors, and themes were there and if the writers knew this was where the show was going, I think they shouldn't have even bothered including them).
 That's just the issue with Hugtto, it's super progressive and ambitious but the execution is often... off.

 But that's not even it with the finale, because then there's how Hana turned out, which I was also spoiled on.
 So an adult Hana gives birth to Hugtan (makes sense) and it's implied that the father is...
 George, aka the main antagonist of the season.
 I hate that implication.
 Even if this is a different George, the thought of Hana ending up with the guy who had been creeping on her all through seventh grade is incredibly problematic.
 Thankfully, when I actually watched the episode, there's a bunch of evidence towards the contrary, like George not having a wedding ring where Hana does or, of course, him not even being there for her birth.
 If anything, there's more evidence towards Homare being the father since she's actually at Hana's birth and her left hand is covered for the whole epilogue.
 But that doesn't really fix things, does it?
-George is still the primary candidate, and I shouldn't have to hyperanalyze the show only to find out I was being mislead.
+George is still the primary candidate, and I shouldn't have to hyperanalyze the show only to find out I was being misled.
 Toei should've either not hinted towards any father or just picked someone.
 Instead they were trying to have their cake and eat it too, and it ends up muddling Huggto's ending and Hana's arc as a whole.

 As far as the presentation goes, it's obviously pretty great since this is the 15th anniversary series.
 It may not have the more unique and cartoony artstyles that shows like Heartcatch, Doki Doki, and Kira Kira had, but Hugtto just looks super clean and polished, and the fight scenes are consistenly strong throughout.
 Since this is the anniversary series, Toei decided to one up HapCha by having Cures actually show up in some episodes.
 While I personally prefer the simpler OP cameos since having Cures cross over throws in a whole bunch of confusing implications, I can't say that those crossover episodes weren't a ton of fun and a heartwarming reflection on how far I've gone with this series.
 Speaking of HapCha, Hugtto brings back the costume/disguise ability that season had, though I think HapCha uses it quite a bit more often and creatively which does make sense since it's not as big a priority this time around.
 I also need to give special mention to the background music, which is a pretty noticeable step up over that in Kira Kira (not the vocal tracks though, I'm not sure if those could ever be topped).
 I'm still not super huge on Yuki Hayashi's style, but I think Hugtto's darker tone suits him quite a bit more.
 However, there is one thing that baffles me, and that's how nearly every episode ends on a cliffhanger that sets up the next episode.
 Sometimes the cliffhangers can work, but the sheer overuse of the trope can border on comical, with the highlight being an episode ending on the very dramatic note of Santa falling out of the sky.